-We have worked with state education agencies, national nonprofit organizations, charter school boards, and school districts across the country to support evidence-based literacy practices.
+We have worked with state education agencies, national nonprofit organizations, charter school boards, and school districts nationwide to support evidence-based literacy practices connected with the science of reading.

 Statewide Support for Principals and ELA Teachers on the Science of Reading and Teaching With Grade-level Texts

-Since 2019, we have supported the Texas Education Agency’s Student Success Initiative with 12 grantee districts across the state, including Dallas, Austin, and Houston ISDs.
-We have presented at several statewide conferences around the science of reading, text sets, and planning with grade-level texts.
+We supported the Texas Education Agency’s Student Success Initiative for several years, working with 12 grantee districts – including Dallas, Austin, and Houston ISDs.
+We presented at several statewide conferences on the science of reading, building background knowledge through text sets, K-2 foundational literacy, and integrating reading, writing, and discussion with grade-level texts.
 To help schools navigate distance learning in 2020, TEA also made our three distance learning courses available to their grantee districts for all teachers to access.

-“Seema has been assisting me as a literacy consultant for the past two years with the TEA SSI/Community Partnerships initiative.
-She has participated at several state-level conferences by presenting literacy information in break out sessions, and she has provided instructional strategies and resources through webinars.
-She is a very valuable professional with the expertise to engage school leaders and teachers with change and improvement efforts.
-Her work with the school districts that I support has yielded improved literacy practices and outcomes for children.
-I highly recommend her to support school districts with effective literacy practices.
-She is awesome!”
+“Seema and The Literacy Architects assisted me as a literacy consultant with the TEA SSI/Community Partnerships initiative.
+She participated at several state-level conferences by presenting literacy information in breakout sessions, and she provided instructional strategies and resources through webinars.
+She is a valuable professional with the expertise to engage school leaders and teachers with change and improvement efforts.
+Her work with the school districts that I supported yielded improved literacy practices and outcomes for children.
+I highly recommend her to support school districts with effective literacy practices.”

 Dr. Harold Wright, State Director of Community Partnerships